PrakarshKamal/leetcode/README.md

-A collection featuring LeetCode problems I solved to practice DSA!
+A collection of LeetCode problems I solved to practice DSA.